Despite working in a coffee shop for 3+ years, I never had the chance to play with a drip cold brew coffee maker before a couple months ago.

 I also discovered that it doesn’t take 12 hours to make cold brew coffee using the slow drip method.
 It takes 2-5 hours.
 That’s a big difference.
 Being able to set up the brewer in the morning and enjoy a glass of iced coffee in the afternoon is a big plus in my mind.

 The only issue I ran into was the melting of the ice.
 My ice cubes are large and kept fusing into one giant ice blob.
-A couple times they clogged the draining area, which stalled the brewing and probably messed with my results.
+They clogged the draining area a couple of times, which stalled the brewing and probably messed with my results.
 I’m not quite sure what I could have done differently in regards to this, but it doesn’t spoil the entire experience for me.

 For the most part, the cold brew turned out great.
 It featured the characteristic low acidity and bitterness I appreciate in cold brew.
 The mesh filter helped bring out some fuller flavors by letting the oils and some micro-grounds through, but the mouthfeel was still on the lighter side compared to immersion cold brew.